 It’s not, though, because we are tricked by that extra penny for our pockets.
 It’s because, so argues Derek Thompson, the .99 symbolizes “discount.”
 It is more than just a number, it has a meaning.
 It now says to us not just 9, but also You are getting a deal.
 It doesn’t matter if it’s a carton of eggs for $2.99 or a dishwasher for $299.99.
 In both cases, putting two 9s at the end makes us feel like smart shoppers.

 To bring this point home, in those moments when we’re not looking for a deal, the number 9 has the opposite effect.
 When marketers want to sell a “luxury” item, they generally don’t use the 9s.
 They simply state the round number price.
 The whole point of buying a luxury item is to spend a lot of money because you have the money to spend.
 It shouldn’t feel like a deal; it should feel like an indulgence.
 Thompson uses the example of lobster at a high-end restaurant.
 They don’t sell it to you for $99.99.
 That looks cheap.
 They ask you for the $100.
 And, if you’ve got the money and you’re in the mood, it feels good exactly in part because there are no 9s.

 Definitely no 9s:

 Not yet convinced?
 Consider as an example this price tag for a flat screen television.
 Originally priced at $2,300.00, but discounted at $1,999.99.
-Suddenly on sale and a whole lot of 9s:Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+Suddenly on sale and a whole lot of 9s:Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.